szwork2013/storefront-sdk/README.md

 In your theme, include `storefront-sdk.js` before any other script.

-This will provide new functionality under `window.storefront`.
+This will provide new functionality under `window.storefront.sdk`.

 ## Flux

-Storefront SDK uses [Alt](http://alt.js.org/) as its Flux implementation, so it's simple and pratical to create your own stores and actions.
+Storefront SDK uses [Alt](http://alt.js.org/) as its Flux implementation, so it's simple and practical to create your own stores and actions.

 All the stores offered by Storefront SDK are [Immutable](http://facebook.github.io/immutable-js/) objects, making the code safer.

-The actions and stores are available under `storefront.flux.actions` and `storefront.flux.stores`, respectively.
+The actions and stores are available under `window.storefront.sdk.dispatcher.actions` and `window.storefront.sdk.dispatcher.stores`, respectively.

 ### Components